 What is self-validation?

-Self-validation is loving yourself regardless of what other people think or say.
+Self-validation means loving yourself regardless of what other people think or say.
 It knows how to pamper your mind and spirit with positive affirmations.

 How Do I Stop Myself From Invalidating Myself?

-From the physical environment to your support systems.
-There are different ways to kill all your fears and anxieties.
+From the physical environment to your support systems, there are different ways to help you destroy all your fears and anxieties.

 Accept and understand your feelings